-The Lord used these words of these two sisters in Christ to start working on me.
+The Lord used the words of these two sisters in Christ to start working on me.
 To make a long story short, I asked those who had received the guidance about me on the playground to pray for me.
-This took place over a zoom meeting.
+This took place over a Zoom meeting.
 I was wrapped in love and the presence of Jesus.

-I just want to say that Jesus was right there with me, manifesting His unconditional love and acceptance of me and affirming my calling and anointing as a leader in His Kingdom.
+I just want to say that Jesus was right there with me, manifesting His unconditional love and acceptance of me, affirming my calling, and anointing me as a leader in His Kingdom.
 During the prayer time, suddenly, a deep memory from my elementary school days came back to me.
 A memory that had been buried and forgotten for decades.

 The Baseball Game